Updated 24 June 2026 · 5 new leads in the last 30 days

 0

-In Merton, Extensions account for the majority of planning applications (8 of 11 in the last 30 days), with Dropped Kerbs also showing consistent demand alongside New Builds.
+In Merton, Extensions account for the majority of planning applications (5 of 5 in the last 30 days), with Loft Conversions also showing consistent demand alongside Garage Conversions.

 Project Value Insights